anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

   * Second, Used by the application in kyma to connect to service in CNS:
   ![Case ExtensionField ](../Images/K2.png "Case fields") OAuth2SAMLBearerAssertion authorisation flow allows for propagation of a user’s identity from our application deployed in kyma to the service we are trying to connect in Sales and Cloud Service.
-3. Create Hana DB to instance
+5. Create Hana DB to instance
    * Follow [this](https://blogs.sap.com/2022/12/15/consuming-sap-hana-cloud-from-the-kyma-environment/) to consume HANA DB in Kyma
-   * This will create a Kubernetes secret from where we can get the details required to connect to the DB
+   * **This will create a Kubernetes secret from where we can get the details required to connect to the DB**
-4. Create Kubernetes secrets
+6. Create Kubernetes secrets
-    * Create a Kubernetes secret file(with the name <application-name>-secrets) to store sensitive data like db username/password and other application specific data.
+    * Create a Kubernetes secret file(with the name **vehicle-service-secrets**) to store sensitive data like db username/password and other application specific data.
     * The secret should contain the following:\
     case_status_booked: \<*Status code when case status is booked*>\
     case_status_closed: \<*Status code when case status is closed*>\